top of page

 of Lise Cristiani

-Brief biography, extracted from the Detailed Chronology of the Documentation.
+Brief biography, extracted from the Chronologie détaillée of the DOCUMENTATION (see page Documentation).

 1825

 Lise was born on December 4th in Paris, daughter of Lisberthe Barbier, single, aged 20.
-Birth name: Agathe Barbier.
+Lises birth name: Agathe Barbier.

 1827